unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/ja/section-2/lesson-2_ミント機能.md

       * @dev _baseTokenURI for computing {tokenURI}.
 If set, the resulting URI for each
       * token will be the concatenation of the `baseURI` and the `tokenId`.
       */
-    string _baseTokenURI;
+    string private _baseTokenURI;

-    //  _price is the price of one Shield NFT uint256 public _price = 0.01 ether;
+    //  price is the price of one Shield NFT uint256 public price = 0.01 ether;

-    // _paused is used to pause the contract in case of an emergency bool public _paused;
+    // paused is used to pause the contract in case of an emergency bool public paused;

     // max number of Shield NFT
     uint256 public maxTokenIds = 4;